THE STORY OF CABEL T-B RECORDING

 only appearance of "Freddy Cougar" outside of the "Crazy Clips" series,

-first visit to Cheeko's Bar (mentioned in the book "Human Dinosaurs PART
+first visit to Cheeko's Bar (*mentioned in the audio book "Human Dinosaurs

-TWO: The Gang Wars"), first appearance of the "Me and Dee rappers", and
+a live broadcast there), first appearance of the "Me and Dee rappers"

-first "top ten" done since "Electrical Difficulties".
-The recording
+"top ten" done since "Electrical Difficulties"!
+The recording begins

-begins in early morning hours on Halloween with Dino and other members
+in early morning hours on Halloween with Dino and other members of the

-by Ray Perry. (the tape was given to Dino by Ray long before the expulsion)
+by Ray Perry (the tape was given to Dino by Ray in 1986, long before the

-After being almost bored to tears by the relentless corny Halloween crap,
+expulsion in 1987).
+After being almost bored to tears by the relentless

-the recording does not actually include the adventures themselves and Fred
+Unfortunately, the recording does not actually include the adventures themselves

-does not actually appear at the Cabel T-B radio station for the entire
+and Fred does not actually appear at the Cabel T-B radio station for the

-broadcast. (however, Fred does appear at Cheeko's Bar in the book "Human
+entire broadcast (*however, Fred does appear at Cheeko's Bar in the

 to the electrical equipment.
 Later with fot sessions and more Cheeko's